better-internet/radworks-docs/docs/community/01_ecosystem.md

 # How We Work

 Radworks is composed of **Orgs**.
 Orgs represent different groups of contributors that are funded from its treasury.
+Orgs serve the Radworks purpose by building technologies for developers that cultivate internet freedom.
 To obtain funding, Orgs must pass annual budget proposals through Radworks governance.
-Orgs serve the Radworks purpose by building technologies for developers that cultivate internet freedom.

 All Orgs have the autonomy to choose their own governance models, manage their own funds and run their own organizations.
 Each Org is required to participate in quarterly community calls and report to the community on their progress on the objectives  outlined in their annual funding proposals.

 !["Diagram of the Radworks ecosystem, with Radworks encompassing multiple Orgs, each of which have one or more Teams consisting of one or more Contributors"](/img/radworks_ecosystem-overview-transparent.png)

-Currently, Radworks funds four separate Orgs:
+Currently, Radworks funds four separate Orgs: Radicle Org, Drips Org, Better Internet Foundation Org and the Grants Org.
+The Radicle and Drips Orgs are are considered "product Orgs" while Foundation and Grants Orgs are "support Orgs" for the product Orgs.

 ## Radicle Org